 🔪Instructions

 Hint: South of the Border Salsa tastes best when it sits in the fridge for at least 1 hour before serving.
-This gives a chance for the flavors to blend together.
+This gives a chance for the flavors to come together.

 🥣Substitutions